dlab-berkeley/programming-fundamentals/0-2_help.md

 In other words, programming is an extendible skill.
 Basic programming concepts -- conditionals, for loops, functions -- can be found in almost any programming language.

-That being said, programming languages differ from one anther in the following ways:
+That being said, programming languages differ from one another in the following ways:

 1. **Syntax**: whether to add a semicolon at the end of each line, etc.
-2. **Usage**: javascript is for building websites, R is for statistics, Python is general purpose, etc.
+2. **Usage**: JavaScript is for building websites, R is for statistics, Python is general purpose, etc.
 3. **Level**: how close are you to the hardware.
 'C' is often considered to be the lowest (or one of the lowest) level languages.
 4. **Object-oriented:** "objects" are data + functions.
 Some programming languages are object-oriented (e.g. Python) and some aren't (e.g. C).
 5. **Many more**: Here's a [list](https://en.wikipedia.org/wiki/List_of_programming_languages_by_type) of all the types of programming languages out there.